oh-facts/Redward-Cullen/README.md

 ### Features (oversimplified)

-1. Very simple and modular.
+1. Very easy to use and modular.
 Uses Components and is very decoupled.

+2. Cross platform

-2. Rendering and logic on separate threads.
+3. Rendering and logic on separate threads.
 A 2D engine so there wont ever be a case where graphics would ever be a bottleneck, but still, I did it because I could.

 3. Sprites, ortho camera, input, Entity-Component, box collisions, scenes.